javajammer/askmeanything/README.md

 ---

 ## Description
 This repository contains a Cloudflare Worker that processes Mattermost slash commands using an AI model (Llama-3.1-8B) to generate responses.
-It provides a seamless way to integrate AI-driven answers directly into Mattermost channels [[1]][[3]].
+It provides a seamless way to integrate AI-driven answers directly into Mattermost channels.

 ---